 % of digital cultural engagers during lockdown who have:

 For many museums and galleries, developing a digital strategy has been on the agenda for a long time.
 When COVID-19 forced them to close their doors, it shot to the top of the priority pile.
 This pivot though, whilst fast and challenging, has forced a huge amount of upskilling of staff that it will be important to continue to nurture post-pandemic, including an increase in cross-team learning and collaboration within venues.
-Organisations have invested a lot of time and courage in the desire to do things differently - to do things digitally - that will lend themselves to the more blended approach that we can hopefully expect as we gradually return to some sort of much desired normality.
+Organisations have invested a lot of time and courage in the desire to do things differently - to do things digitally - that will lend themselves to the more blended approach that many are taking as they return to some sort of much-desired normality.

-No longer will the 'digital offer's' role be simply about attracting visitors to the physical experience, but different kinds of engagement will be available to facilitate either entirely physical/digital or wrap-around experiences.
+No longer will the role of 'digital offers' role be simply about attracting visitors to the physical experience, but different kinds of engagement will be available to facilitate either entirely physical/digital or wrap-around experiences.
 In many cases, wholely new engagement models and learning programmes are being developed to reach participants who cannot engage physically, at a never before seen pace.

 For families in particular, the before and after digital package appended to the physical experience can, moving forward, make for a much richer ‘visit’.
 Children can be further encouraged to engage digitally with 'the trip' both beforehand and afterwards for an even fuller experience and the idea that digital is something that you can do as a family or as a group is really finding its feet.
 You don’t have to be sat in front of a screen on your own, it can be a social experience.
 That’s been quite a steep learning curve for both 'audiences' and the people providing the experiences for them - it might be a great thing though if those kinds of behaviours remain.